 QUESTIONS ON FINANCIAL AID??

-Powerpoint presentation for tips on how to easily FIND eligible scholarships
+Power Point presentation supplies tips on how to easily FIND eligible scholarships

 - know how to APPLY for them